With the playoffs nearly over, the top 30 selections in April's draft are set

 The 2020 NFL Draft will be held in Las Vegas for the first time ever from April 23-25, and the order for the first round is set.

 With the Kansas City Chiefs' victory over the San Francisco 49ers in Super Bowl LIV the first 32 picks are now locked in.
 There could be trades between now and the start of the draft but here's where each team is slated to pick when the draft starts on April 23.
-Remember, some teams have multiple picks because of previous trades, which also means some teams will be sitting the first round out.
+Remember, some teams have multiple picks because of trades, which also means several teams will be sitting the first round out.

 Here is the rundown of where each team will be picking in the first round with their 2019 regular-season record in parentheses.